illusorier/123/Git.md

 #### git commit

-git pull - Fetch from and integrate with another repository or a local branch
+git pull - Fetch from and integrate with another repository or a local branch.

 #### git remote